brickfrog/notes.justin.vc/content/main/spaced_repetition.md

 </div>

-[^fn:1]: If you're here and haven't read Gwern, then... c'mon.
+[^fn:1]: If you're here and haven't read Gwern, then... c'mon